gideongeny/moonlight-films/README.md

   - 🇰🇪 Kenyan TV Shows, 🇳🇬 Nigerian TV Shows
   - And many more curated sections
 - **Multiple Streaming Sources**: Access to various embed sources for movies, TV shows, and sports (including SportsLive.run, Streamed.pk, KissKH, Ailok, Googotv, Dramacool, Cuevana, Shahid, and many more regional platforms)
-- **Real-time Sports Updates**: Live scores and upcoming fixtures with auto-refresh from TheSportsDB API
+- **Real-time Sports Updates**: Live scores and upcoming fixtures (Note: Sports API temporarily disabled to prevent website crashes - will be re-enabled once stability issues are resolved)
 - **Enhanced African Content**: Expanded fetching strategies with multiple pages and search terms for maximum content diversity
 - **Responsive Design**: Optimized for mobile, tablet, and desktop
 - **Copyright Page**: Comprehensive legal information and terms of use